cseickel/dotfiles/README.md

 ### Copy / Paste

 `Ctrl-c` will copy to the system clipboard on terminals that support OSC-52.
 I use Alacritty, Kitty, and Windows Terminal.
-It also copies to gthe `c` register.
+It also copies to the `c` register.

 `Ctrl-v` will paste what has been copied using `Ctrl-c` within vim.